Growing up, I noticed and observed lots of things and one of them was that there were two kinds of guys when it came to eating carbs.

 I’ll be doing an entire article series about improving sleep in the near future.
 It’s too complicated of a topic to get into right now.

 But, one tip I can give you is to go to bed before midnight and try your best to keep the same schedule every day.

 If you want to build more muscle, get leaner, and live a longer and healthier life, you MUST improve your insulin sensitivity.

 - Take Blood Sugar Optimizer and Fish Oil, 3x daily with your meals.

 - Sleep better – get to bed before midnight and keep the same sleep schedule daily.

 I’ve put all the links to everything I mentioned today.
-So please go over them, take action, improve your blood sugar and insulin levels … you’ll look and feel so much better!
+So please go over them, take action, and support healthy blood sugar and insulin levels … you’ll look and feel so much better!